Tuesday, July 28, 2015

 enroute Uttarkashi, Uttarakhand

-Milky water of a stream meeting Bhagirathi river
+Milky water of a stream meeting

-between Uttarkashi to Gangotri- Simply fascinating
+Gangotri- Simply fascinating

 the scenes and move according to will.

-That year the doors of Badrinath Dham had opened in the first week of May and on the very first day Mr Anil Ambani had visited there.
+That year the doors of Badrinath Dham had opened in the first week of May and on the very first day, Mr Anil Ambani had visited there.
 Our journey started in the second week of May.
-We four persons, my mother, wife, daughter and me, set on a "Chevrolet Tavera" vehicle from Faridabad, NCR very early in the morning.
-By the noon we reached Haridwar.
-Since we were on a holy trip, we all took a dip in Ganga here.
-Next in Rishikesh we had to wait for half an hour since the driver had to get completed some formalities of registration.
-From here the journey began up in the hilly roads and the topography changed completely.The roads have been made by cutting the hill slopes.
-So on one side of the road only high mountain's side is visible and on the other deep down hill slope full with forest and mostly some hilly rivers can be seen.
-The scene all-around is lovely.
-There were many very small springs of water coming to road from uphill side.
-Population was very thin.
+We four persons, my mother, wife, daughter, and me, set on a "Chevrolet Tavera" vehicle from Faridabad, NCR very early in the morning.
+By noon we reached Haridwar.
+Since we were on a holy trip, we all took dips in Ganga here.
+Next in Rishikesh, we had to wait for half an hour since the driver had to complete some formalities of registration.
+From here the journey began on the hilly roads and the topography changed completely.
+The roads have been made by cutting the hill slopes.
+So on one side of the road, only the high mountain side is visible and on the other deep downhill slope full of forest and mostly some hilly rivers can be seen.
+The scene all around is lovely.
+There were many very small springs of water coming to the road from the uphill side.
+The population was very thin.
 Some villages along the road had very few houses visible, that too at different levels.
-I think people in these villages will naturally be fit and healthy because the difference of levels certainly consume more energy from the body in moving from place to place.
-No need for morning or evening walk.
-Due to non availability of plain land these people utilize whatever land is available by step farming.
+I think people in these villages will naturally be fit and healthy because the difference in levels certainly consumes more energy from the body in moving from place to place.
+No need for morning or evening walks.
+Due to the nonavailability of plain land, these people utilize whatever land is available by step farming.

-First view of a snow capped peak en route Gangotri
+First view of a snow-capped peak en route Gangotri

 that filled us with instant joy

-Bhagirathi Ghat and other side of river
+Bhagirathi Ghat and the other side of the river

 at Gangotri, Uttarakhand

 By 8 AM we came down near the counter to check out.
-After payment the counter staff gave me a leaflet which was an advertisement for his hotel and information about the "Journey of four Dhams".
+After payment, the counter staff gave me a leaflet which was an advertisement for his hotel and information about the "Journey of four Dhams".
 Luckily there was a road map of the region showing different routes of four "Dhams".
 Later this map proved to be very helpful when we got back from Gangotri and set on for Kedar and Badri Dhams.

-Awesome view from Bhagirathi Ghat at Gangotri,Uttrakhand.
+Awesome view from Bhagirathi Ghat at Gangotri,

-It is a thin river with water laden with eroded soil
+Uttrakhand.
+It is a thin river with

 The day was sunny, weather pleasant but the road ahead was not in best of its condition.
-On the left was nearly vertical face of mountain and on the right the holy river
+On the left was nearly vertical face of the mountain and on the right was the holy river

 The Ganga Mandir near river Bhagirathi at Gangotri, Uttarakhand

-Our vehicle was stopped at a place behind the line of vehicles where the police was checking the papers.
-The driver went there with papers and after 15 minutes we started again.
+Our vehicle was stopped at a place behind the line of vehicles where the police were checking the papers.
+The driver went there with the papers and after 15 minutes we started again.
 Soon we reached Gangotri where the road ends.
 Ahead is only the path for pedestrians.
 The width of Gangotri is not much.
 All the vehicles were parked beside the road where some space was available.
 On the other side of the river a stream called "Kedar Ganga" was falling to meet Bhagirathi.
 We got down and went on foot for some distance to reach the temple complex.
-First we went down to "Ghat" and saw the river flow.
-The depth of water was not much but flow was through rocky bed and fast.
-We touched the water with hand and it was ice cold.
-Altogether it was very dangerous to get into the water for a bath.Slippery rocks, fast current and very cold water - the combination was so risky.
-We had already taken bath at the hotel in the morning, put on fresh clothes and did not ate anything till then - so we were ready for puja and darshan, but had there been safe waters at the "Bhagirathi Ghat", we would have sure taken a dip in it.
-Seeing us near the water the local "Pandits" too advised not to get into water and said that in these places taking dip in river water is not as important as in Haridwar, Prayag or other places in plains.
+First, we went down to "Ghat" and saw the river flow.
+The depth of water was not much but the flow was through a rocky bed and fast.
+We touched the water with our hand and it was ice cold.
+Altogether it was very dangerous to get into the water for a bath.
+Slippery rocks, fast current, and very cold water - the combination was so risky.
+We had already taken a bath at the hotel in the morning, put on fresh clothes, and had not eaten anything till then - so we were ready for puja and darshan, but had there been safe waters at the "Bhagirathi Ghat", we would have sure taken a dip in it.
+Seeing us near the water the local "Pandits" too advised not to get into the water and said that in these places taking a dip in river water is not as important as in Haridwar, Prayag, or other places in the plains.
 The "Darshan" of "Bhagirathi" is as important as taking a dip.
-Though even in those conditions I saw a person taking a dip in water with his 8 years son and he was near a rock about 30 feet away from us.
+Even in those conditions, I saw a person taking a dip in the water with his 8-year-old son and he was near a rock about 30 feet away from us.
 Some people are really ready to take risks.
-So we took 'panch snan' - washed both hands, face and both feet - and sprinkled the holy water over ourselves.
-On the "Ghat" there is a temple of "Raja Bhagirath" whose stupendous effort (known as भगीरथ प्रयत्न in Hindi and Sanskrit) brought the Holy Ganga to the earth from heavens.
-On his name the Ganga here is called "Bhagirathi".
+So we took 'Panch Snan' - washed both hands, face, and both feet - and sprinkled the holy water over ourselves.
+On the "Ghat," there is a temple of "Raja Bhagirath" whose stupendous effort (known as भगीरथ प्रयत्न in Hindi and Sanskrit) brought the Holy Ganga to the earth from heavens.
+His name, the Ganga here is called "Bhagirathi".
 Going up the steps we stood in the queue for "Darshan" behind about 100 devotees.
 After half an hour we got a "Darshan" of Goddess Ganga.

-Near Gangotri,Uttarakhand at this place the river Bhagirathi is flowing down in a gorge.
+Near Gangotri, Uttarakhand at this place the river Bhagirathi is flowing down in a gorge.
 It is not visible from this side but the sound of flow can be heard.
-Other side side of the river is visible with snow clad and vertical rocks.
+The other side side of the river is visible with snow-clad and vertical rocks.

 We saw these black mynas with yellow